Is The X Factor's Six Chair Challenge too cruel?

 Have your say in our poll below:

-The X Factor: Six Chair Challenge airs on Sunday October 8 at 7.30pm on ITV
+The X Factor: Six Chair Challenge airs on Sunday 14th October at 8.15pm and Sunday 15th October at 7pm on ITV